 But the real story is told in the user reviews, which is that these more expensive pans seem to last about as long as less expensive nonstick pans.
-(A great disappointment to buyers of these high-end pans.)

 This doesn't mean you can't get good quality nonstick cookware for a low price.
 It just means that you probably shouldn't pay clad stainless prices for nonstick pans unless you have a lot of disposable income.